Bankdata/tools-cache/README.md

 ```

 #### CacheHandler
-This is an example of how to use the library :
+This is a few examples of how to use the library :
 ``` java
 @ApplicationScoped
 public class ItemCacheHandler {